syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-#### Label and label Position
+#### Defining label

-The [Label](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Label) property can handle the caption for a CheckBox.
-This helps in reducing the need for manually adding a separate label element.
-The [LabelPosition](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_LabelPosition) property can be used to alter the position of the label relative to the CheckBox, whether it should appear before or after the CheckBox.
+You can use the [Label](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Label) property to add a caption for the CheckBox.
+The label position can be set `Before` or `After`, by using the [LabelPosition](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_LabelPosition) property.
+By default, the labelPosition is `After`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}